aredn/documentation/arednGettingStarted/node_admin.rst

 |

 To the right of the node's name there is a field that shows the current link status.
-Clicking in this field will give you several options for handling the link to this node, including the ability to ``always block`` or ``never block`` that node's traffic from reaching your node.
+Clicking in this field will display options for handling the link to this node, including the ability to block that node's traffic from reaching your node.
 The following details may be displayed (if available) for this node's connection to your node -- from top to bottom & left to right:

 - :abbr:`type (DTD)`, mac address, and ip address
 - model and firmware version